ModelEarth/data-pipeline/industries/naics/README.md

 - [Counties](https://github.com/ModelEarth/community-data/tree/master/industries/naics/US/counties)
 - [Zip](https://github.com/ModelEarth/community-data/tree/master/industries/naics/US/zip) - coming soon

-Junwei: Working on adding variable to send 50 states files to the zip folder above.
-We'll use the same naics-annual.ipynb python used to generate the country, states and counties files.
+David (DONE) Added variable to send older zip data.
+We use the same naics-annual.ipynb python to generate the country, states and counties files.

 A parameter called "loclevel" will be added to toggle to the zip code output so we can reuse the exiting naics-annual.ipynb file.
 <br>